 2. BE CAUTIOUS if a ‘matchmaker’ keeps selling you on how large their database is instead of focusing on your criteria, requirements and preferences

-However, there are also lots of ineligible singles or people who do not like you at all on such dating apps.
+However, there are also lots of ineligible singles or people who do not like you at all on such mobile apps.

 The purpose of a real matchmaker is to help you sieve through and find the ideal match.
 There is absolutely no point in being thrown into a so called ‘big database’ and never see any results.